-Kindle publishing, or Kindle Direct publishing (KDP) has been around for more than a decade now.
+Kindle publishing on Amazon, or Kindle Direct publishing (KDP) has been around for more than a decade now.
 The industry has seen countless changes in this time but one thing has always remained true.
 You can make money with Kindle publishing.

 Kindle publishing isn’t about that anymore, it hasn’t been about that since 2015.